Cindy-xdZhang/PyflowVis/readme.md

         self.create_variable("testDictionary",testDictionary,False)
 ```

-2. VisualizationEngine.py is the main logic of this Engine-Plugin system.
+1. [`VisualizationEngine.py`](./GuiObjcts/VisualizationEngine.py) is the main logic of this Engine-Plugin system.
+Check  [`PlanarManifold.py`](./GuiObjcts/PlanarManifold.py) as an example how to use objects, and then you can write your own object and plugin to the system.

-3. For performance-senstive operation, you can write C++ functions in the 'Cppmodules ' folder and build with CMake to export C++ functions to Python (using pybind), e.g,.
+2. For performance-senstive operation, you can write C++ functions in the 'Cppmodules ' folder and build with CMake to export C++ functions to Python (using pybind), e.g,.
 CppProjects\PybindCppModules\LicRendering.cpp.
 A pythond interface to use pybind c++ LicRendering is given in: FLowUtils\LicRenderer.py

-4. For pure cpp program , write it in  'CppProjects' folder and build with CMake, e.g. Vastitas data generator.
+3. For pure cpp program , write it in  'CppProjects' folder and build with CMake, e.g. Vastitas data generator.

 # TODO list General
-0. optc optimize di term +ci term(most important thing!)
-1. add Lic and texture manager for the plane.
+1. add Lic for the plane.
-2. add mouse click intersection with pickable object
-3. reference frame transformation
+2. reference frame transformation

-## possible optimize
-1. multiple thread rendering using glMultiDrawArrays
-2. vertex array object operate geometry,indices,texture as list, could using numpy.array for fast operation.
+3. 3d field
+4. optc optimize di term +ci term